alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 The argument is simple enough:

-- If a system isn’t reliable, users won’t trust it.
+- If a system isn't reliable, users won't trust it.
-- If users don’t trust a system, when given a choice, they won’t use it.
+- If users don't trust a system, when given a choice, they won't use it.
-- Since all software systems are governed by network effects, if a system has no users, it’s worth nothing.
+- Since all software systems are governed by network effects, if a system has no users, it's worth nothing.
 - You are what you measure, so choose your metrics carefully.

 ### Your Users, Not Your Monitoring, Decide Your Reliability

 Since the value of a system is related to its users, it stands to reason that the only measure of reliability that matters is how your users experience reliability.

-They’re experiencing your system as unstable, and that’s what they will remember when the time comes to choose between you and your competitor.
+They're experiencing your system as unstable, and that's what they will remember when the time comes to choose between you and your competitor.

 (This phenomenon is called the peak-end rule.)
 Your monitoring, logs, and alerting are valuable only insofar as they help you notice problems before your customers do.

 ### If You Run a Platform, Then Reliability Is a Partnership

-When your product acts as a platform, the reliability your users experience isn’t limited to the choices you make.
+When your product acts as a platform, the reliability your users experience isn't limited to the choices you make.
 Reliability becomes a partnership.

 ### Everything Important Eventually Becomes a Platform